firehawkvfx/firehawk/README.md

     vagrant snapshot pop --no-delete
 - Now we will ssh into the vm and start provisioning with ansible. vagrant ssh
+- The git repo tree we are running vagrant from is shared with the VM in /vagrant.

+- Before we run the first playbook, we need to set a passowrd for our vault. for example - echo 'myVaultPasswordMustBeUnique' > /home/vagrant/.vault_pass
+- now we can initialise the secrets. cd /vagrant cp ansible/secrets.template ansible/group_vars/all/secrets.txt
+- set the variables to your own unique values and encrypt it with- ansible-vault encrypt ansible/group_vars/all/secrets.txt
+- now we can set our environment variables that will decrypt the secrets, and make the values available to terraform and ansible. source ./update_vars.sh
+- now we can execute the first playbook to initialise the vm. ansible-playbook -i ansible/inventory ansible/init.yaml
-- The git repo tree we are running vagrant from is shared with the VM in /vagrant We run our first playbook to create the deadlineuser and change the default password for the ubuntu user and deadlineuser.
-This will also install deadline DB, and RCS, provided you have a tar downloaded in openfirehawk/downloads. ansible-playbook /vagrant/ansible/newuser_deadline.yaml
+- We run our next playbook to create the deadlineuser and change the default password for the ubuntu user and deadlineuser.
+This will also install deadline DB, and RCS, provided you have a tar downloaded in openfirehawk/downloads. ansible-playbook -i ansible/inventory /vagrant/ansible/newuser_deadline.yaml

 - You should be able to select the deadlineuser in the VM GUI, and login with a password.
-Open a terminal in the VM and run these- deadlinemonitor deadlinepulse deadlinercs
+Open a terminal in the VM GUI, logged in as deadlineuser and run these- deadlinemonitor deadlinepulse deadlinercs